tdebatty/java-string-similarity/README.md

 ```

 ## Jaro-Winkler
 Jaro-Winkler is a string edit distance that was developed in the area of record linkage (duplicate detection) (Winkler, 1990).
-The Jaro–Winkler distance metric is designed and best suited for short strings such as person names, and to detect typos.
+The Jaro–Winkler distance metric is designed and best suited for short strings such as person names, and to detect transposition typos.

 Jaro-Winkler computes the similarity between 2 strings, and the returned value lies in the interval [0.0, 1.0].
-It is (roughly) a variation of Damerau-Levenshtein, where the substitution of 2 close characters is considered less important then the substitution of 2 characters that a far from each other.
+It is (roughly) a variation of Damerau-Levenshtein, where the transposition of 2 close characters is considered less important than the transposition of 2 characters that are far from each other.
+Jaro-Winkler penalizes additions or substitutions that cannot be expressed as transpositions.

 The distance is computed as 1 - Jaro-Winkler similarity.